-On behalf of the faculty and staff, welcome to the University of New Mexico Department of Psychiatry.
+On behalf of the faculty and staff, welcome to the University of New Mexico Department of Psychiatry and Behavioral Sciences.

-Due to the highly rural – and frontier – nature of our state, we are obliged to become national leaders in this area of psychiatry – not to do it would be a missed opportunity.
-We have developed tele-medical solutions so that mental health providers in rural and frontier areas have access to our specialized expertise.
-We are currently partnering with the Indian Health Service Tele-Behavioral Health Center for Excellence and others to offer seminars on a variety of important mental health subjects.
-This approach to healthcare offers great promise for our state as well as in national or international settings that face a large geographical area with a broadly dispersed, but smaller, population.
+Due to the highly rural nature of New Mexico, we are now national leaders in this area of psychiatry; not to do it would be a missed opportunity!
+We have developed tele-medical solutions so that health providers in these rural and frontier areas have access to our specialized expertise.
+We currently partner with the Indian Health Service Tele-Behavioral Health Center for Excellence and others to offer seminars on a variety of important behavioral health topics.
+This approach to healthcare offers great promise for our state as well as in national and international settings that face large geographical areas with broadly dispersed, but smaller, populations.

-Clinical Care Our clinical focus is to provide the best possible, cost effective psychiatric care to the people of New Mexico.
+Our clinical focus is to provide the best possible, cost effective, psychiatric care to the people of New Mexico.
 However, New Mexico’s behavioral health needs are vast.
-To that end, our Department staffs the only 24/7 Psychiatric Emergency Service (PES) in the state.
-At the moment, the PES is a free standing unit separate from the rest of UNM Hospital (UNMH) emergency services.
+To that end, our faculty staffs the only 24/7 Psychiatric Emergency Service (PES in the state.

-With the advent of the Affordable Care Act, our department will collaborate with other departments and disciplines across the UNM Health Science Center to develop a seamless and financially sustainable system of care.
+Our department collaborates with other departments across the UNM Health Science Center to provide a seamless and financially sustainable system of care.
 A key partner is the Department of Family and Community Medicine through patient-based primary care clinics.
-The availability of a closely integrated system of care also lends itself to Health Services Research and outcome studies on selected populations.
+The availability of a closely integrated system of care also lends itself to health services research and outcome studies on selected populations.

-Community Engagement Our Department shines in the area of community engagement.
-Our faculty members are active in listening to the needs of various communities in New Mexico and, based on those needs, seek ways to provide the best programs and information possible.
-The Center for Rural and Community Behavioral Health focuses on rural and frontier psychiatry, workforce training, resource development and more.
-Through public lectures and smaller presentations, our IDEAS in Psychiatry programming via public lectures helps combat the stigma that still, sadly, surrounds many of the discussions and decisions around mental illness.
+Our Department shines in the area of community engagement.
+Our faculty are active in listening to the needs of various communities in New Mexico and, based on those needs, seek ways to provide the best programs and information possible.
+Our division of community behavioral health focuses on rural and frontier psychiatry, workforce training, resource development and more.
+We also have an active public education component which partners with community organizations and other academic institutions to present public lectures and smaller targeted events to combat the stigma that still, sadly, surrounds many of the discussions and decisions around behavioral health.

-We fully expect our Department to become an international leader in Addiction and Community & Rural Psychiatry, with an emphasis on indigenous and Hispanic populations.
-With what we are learning here, we can truly become a model for other schools across the nation, Latin America and developing countries.
+We fully expect to become an international leader in addiction psychiatry and community & rural psychiatry, with an emphasis on indigenous and Hispanic populations.
+With what we are learning here, we can truly stand as a model for other schools across the nation, Latin America and developing countries.